jos-felipe/get_next_line/README.md

 ## 📋 Testing

-You only have to edit the .main.c file, test files are inside tests/, you can edit test files to put another text if you wish to test othe cases.
+You only have to edit the main.c file, test files are inside tests/, you can edit test files to put another text if you wish to test othe cases.
 Then simply run this command:

 ```shell